 Our graduates are completing their PhD studies at, for example, Columbia University in New York, Oxford University in Oxford, Johns Hopkins in Baltimore, King's College in London, European University Institute in Florence, and the University of Otago, New Zealand as well as various Swedish universities.

-90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and 30 credits in peace and conflict studies or the equivalent; and
+- 30 credits in peace and conflict studies, or the equivalent; and

 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.